fenago/nlp-fundamentals/lab_guides/Lab_2.md

 *Document 2: Byomkesh Bakshi is not a detective, he is a truth seeker.*

-The corresponding BoW representation would be as follows:

-The tabular representation of the BoW model would be as follows:
+The representation of the BoW model would be as follows:

 ![](./images/40.PNG)

 Let's see how BoW can be implemented using Python.

 ![](./images/41.PNG)

 Exercise 23: Creating a BoW
 ---------------------------